 |March-April||Auditions for the Faculty of Music|

-Founded in 1878, Western is a vibrant center of learning comprised of Main Campus and three Affiliated University Colleges: Brescia, Huron and King’s.
+Founded in 1878, Western is a vibrant center of learning comprised of Main Campus and 3 Affiliated University Colleges: Brescia, Huron and King’s.

-Western is located in London, Ontario, Canada’s eleventh largest city with a diverse population of more than 366,000.
-London is the economic, educational, cultural, and health care hub of southwestern Ontario, conveniently located within a two-hour drive, train or bus-ride of Toronto and Windsor.
+Western is located in London, Ontario, Canada’s fifteenth largest city and Ontario’s sixth largest city with a diverse population of more than 383,000.
+London is the economic, educational, cultural, and health care hub of southwestern Ontario, conveniently located within a 2 hour drive, train or bus-ride of Toronto, Ontario and Detroit Michigan.

-Western is home to a vibrant community of 37,700 students and 3,750 staff and faculty.
+Western is home to a vibrant community of approximately 38,300 students and 3,860 staff and faculty.
 Our ivy-covered campus, situated on the banks of the Thames River with 1,200 acres of rolling hills, and gothic architecture, makes Western one of the most picturesque campuses in North America.

 Domestic and International Rankings